Backtest Results

 <figure><img src="/files/lGS5i35EpUaMYQGxYVYg" alt=""><figcaption></figcaption></figure>

-Clicking on the red/green eye option on the right side of the screen will allow the selection to be turned on or off in the trade log.
+Clicking the red and green eye option on the right side of the screen will allow the selection to be turned on or off in the trade log.
 The selections are described below:

-* **Opened On:** The day, dates and time the trade opened.
+* **Opened On:** The day, date and time the trade opened.

-* **Opening Price:** Price of the underlying at the time the trade opened.&#x20;
+* **Opening Price:** Price of the underlying at the time the trade opened.

 * **Legs:** The quantity, date, strike and type (put/call) of the leg.